 1) You should be familiar with the internet and the web – various browsers, HTTP/HTTPS protocols, IP addresses, server connection with the browser, and the data transmission; everything in between.
-SEOs deal with hosting companies, developers, testers, and talk with Clients.
+SEOs deal with hosting companies, developers, testers, and clients.
 You can’t sound crude but someone who understands the web and their business.

-2) Analytical Approach – Most of the SEOs will agree to it that how important is it to analyze bulk data based on the filtration, screening it and find out the pattern-matched results.
+2) Analytical Approach – Most SEOs will agree with it that how important is it to analyze bulk data based on filtration, screening it, and finding out pattern-matched results.
 When you will be the strategist or the lead manager; you’ll have to create the hypothesis working for your business and put a well-directed marketing approach with the required impulsion.

-Luckily, you have Design/Development help from the respective teams, but you need to guide them with the SEO perfection and most of the times, with a solid logic (I know the hard times I had in the in-house meetings with Client and his developers telling them all the ins-and-outs of keeping text above-the-fold).
-In such cases, you are required to have sound knowledge of JS, JQuery, CSS, and HTML of-course.
+Luckily, you have Design/Development help from the respective teams, but you need to guide them with the SEO perfection and most of the time, with a solid logic (I know the hard times I had in the in-house meetings with the Client and his developers telling them all the ins-and-outs of keeping text above-the-fold).
+In such cases, you are required to have sound knowledge of JS, JQuery, CSS, and HTML of course.

 You know Amazon was leaving so much money on the table due to the slow page speed, but they got the issue and sky-rocketed their conversion with much-improved load time.

 4) You Should Know What You’re Doing – Again, with the solid reasoning of your moves.
-Search engines play too much with their codes and some configuration which worked two years back might not positively impact you today.
-You’ll often see unexpected search results, rankings flux, and your competitors on top of search rankings with the use of unnatural SEO moves.
-These situations shouldn’t trigger you doing the same wrong moves.
+Search engines play too much with their codes and some configurations that worked two years back might not positively impact you today.
+You’ll often see unexpected search results, rankings flux, and your competitors on top of search rankings using unnatural SEO moves.
+These situations shouldn’t trigger you to do the same wrong moves.
 I am talking about all things natural and we wear white hats, so we don’t need to game the system.
-Our work and search rankings race is not for short-term.
+Our work and search rankings race is not for the short-term.
 I believe, our Clients have the mission to be in their business for a long long time.
 Right?